 "This work is funded by National Science Foundation Grant No. 1008498.
 Recommendations, findings and opinions expressed herein do not necessarily reflect the views of the NSF."

 While the ADVANCE grant is directed at retaining and advancing women faculty in STEM and Social and Behavioral Sciences, working toward this goal benefits all UM faculty.

 Read more from Dr. Hecker, ADVANCE Principal Investigator.

 This is the concept guiding the work of the Rising Tide Center.

-Visit our New Faculty page to access a variety of resources to help you identify campus contacts, plan for achieving tenure, and connect with social groups in the Bangor area.
+Visit our New Faculty page to access a variety of resources that will help you identify campus contacts, plan for achieving tenure, find a mentor, and even connect with social groups in the Bangor area.

 Not sure how to resolve an uncomfortable workplace situation?
 Our FACULTY LIAISON, Devon DeMarco, might be able to help.